arboria-tech/calendar-api-serverless/README.md

 ### **2. Get Calendar Events**

-The `get_calendar_events` function fetches upcoming events from the user's Google Calendar.
+The `get-calendar-events` function fetches upcoming events from the user's Google Calendar.

 #### Parameters: